Skip to content

 The API client draws inspiration from the works of Stripe or pyndatic who are known for providing a superb developer experience.
 Our aim is to provide a similar quality of developer experience for Gallagher projects.

-While the entire project was built in self interest, we hope that many of you out there enjoy the developer experience if brings.
+This project was started off in solving a problem for ourselves, but we hope that many of you out there enjoy the developer experience if brings.

 Background